-- 5 There are a few popular parameter sets for molecular modeling of DNA.
-Because the AMBER parameter set is well-suited for simulations with silicon-based materials, we'll use the AMBER topology given in cornell.rtf and the interaction parameters given in cornell.prm.
-Another popular model of DNA uses the Charmm topology and parameter set and is superior for simulations including both DNA and lipids.
+- 5 There are several sets of parameters available for molecular modeling of DNA.
+We'll use the AMBER topology given in cornell.rtf and the interaction parameters given in cornell.prm.
+Another popular model of DNA uses the Charmm topology and parameter set.
 The script convertDnaToCharmm.tcl can produce a Charmm model from our AMBER model.
-The script applies patches using psfgen to change the topology from that of the AMBER model to that of the Charmm model using the Charmm topology file top_all27_prot_na.inp.
+The script applies patches using psfgen to change the topology from that of the AMBER model to that of the Charmm model using the Charmm topology file top\all27\prot\na.inp.
 Execute this script by typing source convertDnaToCharmm.tcl in the Tk Console. - 6 In the Tk Console, enter mol load psf dsDnaCharmm.psf pdb dsDnaCharmm.pdb.
 Set the Drawing Method to Licorice, the Coloring Method to Molecule, and Selected Atoms to all for both the AMBER DNA that we loaded earlier and the Charmm DNA.
 No difference in structure between the AMBER model and the Charmm model should be apparent.
-In the Tk Console, enter mol delete all. - 7 Now we would like to produce single-stranded DNA (ssDNA) from dsDnaAmber.psf and dsDnaAmber.pdb.
+In the Tk Console, enter mol delete all.

+- 7 Now we would like to produce single-stranded DNA (ssDNA) from dsDnaAmber.psf and dsDnaAmber.pdb.
 The script removeResidues.tcl deletes the residues of all atoms in a given selection.
 Open the script in your text editor.
 The first and second DNA strands have the segment names ADNA and BDNA, respectively.
-Set the value of selText in line 6 so that the script will delete the second DNA strand.
+Set the value of selText in line 6 to segname BDNA so that the script will delete the second DNA strand.
 Save your changes and execute the script. - 8 Let's check that we produced the ssDNA correctly.
 Enter mol load psf ssDna.psf pdb ssDna.pdb in the Tk Console.
 After examining your 8-mer ssDNA, type mol delete all.

 ssDNA is much more flexible than dsDNA and easily bends into various conformations.
-The details of these conformations can be important in bionan-otechnology.
+The details of these conformations can be important for applications of bionanotechnology.
 For example, if ssDNA is to pass through a nanopore device, such as is proposed for a means of fast sequencing, it must be aligned somewhat along the axis of the pore.
 Molecules lying in the plane of the membrane or contorted in certain ways can make translocation more difficult or impossible.
-For this reason, we want to ability to easily study any desired conformation in silico.
+For this reason, we want the ability to easily generate any desired DNA conformation in silico.